This webinar is in partnership with The Food People.

 A new mega trend for this year is Street Food Eats.
 Despite life in lockdown, street food operators were determined not to be defeated.
 These stalls, by nature, are takeaway designed, and as such, they didn’t have to pivot like other restaurants.
 Instead, they were ready to serve customers who could get their favourite eats delivered by anything from Uber Eats to Deliveroo.

-Join us at 12pm for an hour on the first of 3 webinars over the week.
+Join us at 12pm for an hour on the last of the 3 webinars over the week.